 - Draft changes to the Intergovernmental Coordination Element would eliminate references to the Alachua County Boundary Adjustment Act (BAA) and the map of municipal annexation Reserve Areas.
 The BAA, which was repealed by the State Legislature in 2016, was a Special Act that governed annexation in Alachua County.
 It included provisions for intergovernmental coordination on annexation and service delivery, and a Map of Reserve Areas, which were exclusive areas reserved for annexation by municipalities. - Replace references to the BAA with references to Chapter 171, Florida Statutes, which is the general law governing annexation in the State of Florida.
-Objectives and policies have also been revised to provide for coordination with municipalities on annexation and related service delivery issues, not tied to the BAA (see Intergovernmental Coordination Element Objectives 1.1 and 4.1, and their subsequent policies).
+Objectives and policies have also been revised to provide for coordination with municipalities on annexation and related service delivery issues, not tied to the BAA (see Intergovernmental Coordination Element Objectives 1.1 and 4.1, and their subsequent policies). - Adds language which provides for the use of Interlocal Service Boundary Agreements in accordance with Chapter 171, Part II of Florida Statutes (see Intergovernmental Coordination Element Policy 4.1.3).

-- Adds language which provides for the use of Interlocal Service Boundary Agreements in accordance with Chapter 171, Part II of Florida Statutes (see Intergovernmental Coordination Element Policy 4.1.3). - Revise policies to provide for consideration of the consolidation of County and City public services (see Intergovernmental Coordination Element Policy 5.1.8). - Remove specific references to the Countywide Visioning and Planning Committee and replace with general references to coordination with municipalities (see Intergovernmental Coordination Element Policy 8.1.1).
+- Revise policies to provide for consideration of the consolidation of County and City public services (see Intergovernmental Coordination Element Policy 5.1.8). - Remove specific references to the Countywide Visioning and Planning Committee as a mechanism for coordination with municipalities on the protection of environmental resources, and replace references to that committee with general references to coordination with municipalities (see Intergovernmental Coordination Element Policy 8.1.1).